Voicerr-ai/.github/profile/README.md

 ## Key Benefits of Partnering with Voicerr.ai

 ### Increase Your Revenue Streams
-Implement **subscription-based models** for your AI call center and calling services, ensuring a consistent and predictable income for your agency.
+Implement **subscription-based models** for your AI call center and AI voice call services, ensuring a consistent and predictable income for your agency.
 Maximize profitability with flexible pricing structures.

 ### Maintain Brand Control
 Manage every aspect of your **AI call bots** while keeping your underlying technologies confidential.
 Ensure your brand remains the primary focus in all client interactions.